 Independent work done at home is a valuable tool for review and reinforcement.
-It contributes also to personal growth, developing independent study skills, self-discipline, time management, and responsibility.
+Independent work also helps students develop independent study skills, self-discipline, time management skills, and responsibility, and leads to personal growth.

 Homework is designed to be completed by the child.
 Parents can best assist by establishing set routines for the completion of homework, providing an atmosphere conducive to study, and supervising their children's work routines.
 Please feel free to contact your child's teacher/s to discuss any questions regarding homework.